-Claire Voisin, CNRS, Centre de mathematiques Laurent
+Claire Voisin, CNRS, Centre de mathematiques Laurent Schwartz

 Postdoctoral Fellows and Program Visitors

 The Thematic Program on Calabi-Yau Varieties:Arithmetic, Geometry and Physics is pleased to welcome the following Postdoctoral Fellows to the Program:

 Fields Postdoctoral Fellows Sara Angela Filippini, PhD (Universita' degli Studi dell'Insubria)

 Douglas Overholser, PhD (University of California, San Diego)

 Andrija Perunicic, PhD (Brandeis University)

 Simon Rose, PhD (University of British Columbia)

-Helge Ruddat, PhD (Johannes Gutenberg-Universität
+Helge Ruddat, PhD (Johannes Gutenberg-Universität Mainz)

 Michel van Garrel, PhD (California Institute of Technology)

 Fields-Ontario Postdoctoral Fellow Alan Thompson, PhD (University of Alberta)

 Program Participants requesting support or office space

 All scientific events are open to the mathematical sciences community.
 Visitors who are interested in office space or funding are requested to apply by filling out the application form.

 Additional support is available to support junior US visitors to this program.